-Kitsutsuki (the name means woodpecker in Japanese) is a Japanese take on the Alpine chalet style, with a cleaner, sharper aesthetic.
-The double-height main living area is vast, its sloping wood ceilings and uncluttered styling making it appear even more spacious.
-The enormous windows which frame the magical, snowy landscape, dotted with hauntingly beautiful Japanese white birch trees, though, provide the real wow factor to this chalet in Niseko.
+Kitsutsuki (meaning woodpecker in Japanese) is a Japanese take on the Alpine chalet style, with a cleaner, sharper aesthetic.
+The double-height main living area is vast, its sloping wood ceilings and minimalistic style make it appear even more spacious.
+The enormous windows which frame the magical, snowy landscape, dotted with hauntingly beautiful Japanese white birch trees, though, provide a real "wow" factor to this chalet in Niseko.

 Kitsutsuki is an excellent base for exploring all that this popular ski region has to offer.
 The wide, open, gentle slopes above Annupuri make it especially well suited to beginners and families with young children.
-Green runs have comforting names like 'Junior', 'Family' and 'Paradise'.
+Green runs have comforting names such as 'Junior', 'Family' and 'Paradise'.
 Annupuri has its own ski school or you can organise lessons through your concierge.
-There's plenty for experts and powder hounds too - in fact, this area offers some of the best powder in the world.
+There's plenty for experts and powderhounds too - in fact, this area offers some of the best snow in the world.

 The chalet is roomy, well-equipped, modern and warm.
 Great base for skiing all the Niseko ski area.